Okasha El Daly’s book Egyptology: The Missing Millennium Ancient Egypt in Medieval Arabic Writings reveals a whole millennium of Egyptian studies.

 Ibn Tulun, a ruler of Egypt between 868 and 884 CE, was so interested in the lucrative opportunities, he made tomb raiding a state monopoly.

-To protect against this danger manuals were written which included Coptic and Hieroglyphic text, claiming to provide guides and protections to enter these worlds.
+To protect against this danger manuals were written which included Coptic and Hieroglyphs, claiming to provide guides and protections to enter these worlds.

 Coptic Christian monks and Jewish teachers were often asked for their knowledge of Egypt.
 Jewish sources, and Jewish lore, were very important to a rediscovery of ancient history.
-Even at this stage, Medieval Egyptians instinctively knew that Coptic was the same language as the language written in Demotic and Hieroglyphic.
-It is questionable, whether some monks could also read Demotic texts during the medieval period, or whether there was a continuum of knowledge.
+Even at this stage, Medieval Egyptians instinctively knew that Coptic was the same language as the language written in Demotic and Hieroglyphs.
+It is questionable, whether some monks could also read Demotic texts during the medieval period, or whether there was a continuum of knowledge from ancient period.

 The Egyptians were also great devourers of mummia.
 A medical substance used in the embaliming process of mummies.
 The search for this substance was another impulse which lead medieval Egyptians to the tombs and pyramids.